chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 ### Standard reports

 In some cases, neither scripts nor dashboards are convenient for exploiting the rich information in the indexes.
 In some cases, what is needed is "static reports", usually in the form of PDF documents.
-This scenario is coverd by the Reports GrimoireLab component.
+This scenario is covered by the Reports GrimoireLab component.

 ![](/grimoirelab/grimoirelab-all-reports.png)

 The components involved to produce the enriched index are the same than for producing a dashboard.
-The differeence is Reports, a component that computes several metrics useful for a specific report on a project, and produces tables and charts for them.
+The difference is Reports, a component that computes several metrics useful for a specific report on a project, and produces tables and charts for them.
 The result is a PDF document.

 It is no surprise that the scenario is quite similar to the one described in [Enriched indexes with SortingHat](#enriched), above: instead of a custom script, now we have those provided by Reports.